M-industries/Mainsite/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+# This is just a placeholder, the homepage is a custom template with all the contents in it.

 layout: home
 ---